 Stage-producer J.J.
-Horbart, is going to put on a new show, but he doesn't know that his two partners lost the money at the stock market.
-Insurance salesman Rosmer Peck falls in love with ex chorus-girl Joan Blondell, who's friend Genevieve tries to land on one of J.J Horbat's partners.
+Hobart, is going to put on a new show, but he doesn't know that his two partners lost the money at the stock market.
+Insurance salesman Rosmer Peek falls in love with ex chorus-girl Joan Blondell, who's friend Genevieve tries to land on one of J.J Hobart's partners.
 They come up with the idea to insure J.J. for $1 Million, to get the money back when he dies.
 Rosmer sells him the policy.
-After the insurance Company finds out that he's only a hypochondriac, an attempt to kill him accidently fails, and Genevieve falls in love with J.J.
+After the insurance company finds out that he's only a hypochondriac, an attempt to kill him accidentally fails, and Genevieve falls in love with J.J.
 But when J.J. is informed that he is putting on a show with no money he has a breakdown.
 The only possibility to restore his health is putting on the show, in spite of the lack of money.
 Written by

 Stephan Eichenberg <email@example.com>